AndyMc3000/ci-ms2-party-chef/testing.md

 #### Contact Form ####
 * When I complete the form correctly the fields are highlighted in green as expected.
 * When I complete the form correctly and hit the 'Send Message' button I get a 'Message Sent Successfully' alert.
-* When I close the 'Message Sent Successfully' alert the form does not clear.
-BUG
+* When I close the 'Message Sent Successfully' alert the form clears as expected.
 * When I complete the form correctly and hit the 'Send Message' button I receive an email to the Party Chef email and my personal email address as expected.

 #### Footer ####